Physical Science Unit

 • Research: Alessandro Volta (static electricity)

-• Complete worksheets on pages from 75-80, Energy: Light, Heat & Sound , Scienceworks for Kids.
+• Complete worksheets on pages from 75-80, Energy, Grades 1-3 (Scienceworkds for Kids)..

-• Complete worksheets on pages from 19-21, 23-24, 27,36-43, 48, 53, 55-63, 67, ELECTRICITY THEMATIC UNIT.
+• Complete worksheets on pages from 19-21, 23-24, 27,36-43, 48, 53, 55-63, 67, Electricity Thematic Unit.

 VIDEOS: